-I'm always a little skeptic of recreating a classic, a dish with serious expectations, but this portobello stew delivers!
+I'm always a little skeptical of recreating a classic, a dish with serious expectations, but this portobello stew delivers!
 The amazing folks over at Post Punk Kitchen have done it again.
 It's hearty and flavorful, so much so my husband declared it surpassed the real thing.
-We were in agreement that we especially liked the fact that there was no gross meat bits to get stuck in your teeth.
-Glorious day!Print

 - 1 tbsp. olive oil

 - 1 (8 oz.) package seitan, cut into bite-sized pieces